amosyu2000/cyclops/docs/SRS/SRS.md

 CRA is going to be a bike assist system with convenient mounting, accurate crash detection, video buffering and saving, reliable rearview monitoring that helps cyclist to have peace of mind while riding on the road.
 Although CRA is primarily targeted towards road cyclists, it will able be useful for cyclists who ride on mountains or trails.

 ### 2.3.
 Behaviour Overview
 The user can press the power button to turn on the CRA.
 Once it turns on, it will start to record the forward point of view of the bike.
-If a bike crash is detected, the system will store the past BUFFER_TIME_MINUTES of footage so the user can look back at the events leading up to the crash.
+If a bike crash is detected, the system will store the past BUFFER_TIME of footage so the user can look back at the events leading up to the crash.
 Also on the back side of the system, CRA will watch out for cars approaching the bike at blind spots and alert the cyclist with an LED indicator.

 ### 2.4.
 Project Stakeholders
 The project stakeholders are as follows:
 - The project proposers (Aaron Li, Amos Cheung, Amos Yu, Brian Le, Manny Lemos)
 - The project supervisor (Dr. Spencer Smith)
 - The teaching assistants (Nicholas Annable)
 - All cyclists

 ### 2.5.
 Product Users
 The user will be all cyclists.
 ## 3. Project Constraints